Linux 软件免费装

 Yes.
 GriffinForms supports upload fields with multi-file selection, file-type checks, size limits, file-count limits, and related upload controls, which makes it a good fit for application-style forms, support requests, and document collection workflows.

-Can I collect payments with Stripe?
+Can I collect payments with Stripe or PayPal?

 Can GriffinForms send email through SMTP, SendGrid, or Mailgun?